semercim/udacity-data-engineering/README.md

 # Disaster Response Pipeline Project

+This project is about classifying the text messages during a disaster scenario.
+The messages are classified into multi-classes depending on the content of the message.
+Please follow the steps below to create and store the cleaned dataset, train the model and use it in a local web app.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.